-Kurdish police arrested Kurdish Iraqi freelance reporter Omed Baroshky in the city of Duhok on September 13.
-His arrest came hours after he was released on bail following a 27-day detention for allegedly violating a law forbidding the misuse of communication devices.
-The new arrest is part of an investigation into a new violation of the same law.
+Kurdish police arrested Kurdish Iraqi freelance reporter Omed Baroshky in the city of Duhok on September 13, 2020, after summoning him to the Nawroz Police Station.
+His arrest came hours after he was released on bail, paying 3 million Iraqi dinars (US$2,500) following a 27-day detention for allegedly violating a law forbidding the misuse of communication devices, according to Aihan Saeed, the Duhok representative of the Metro Center for Journalists’ Rights and Advocacy who spoke to CPJ via messaging app.
+The new arrest was part of an investigation into a second violation of the same law.

-Dindar Zebari, the regional government’s coordinator for international advocacy, told CPJ in September that Baroshky was re-arrested on the grounds of a new lawsuit against him for again allegedly violating the law on misuse of electronic devices.
-CPJ was unable to determine who filed the lawsuit.
+Dindar Zebari, the regional government’s coordinator for international advocacy, told CPJ in September 2020 that Baroshky was re-arrested on the grounds of a new lawsuit against him for again allegedly violating the law on misuse of electronic devices.
+Zebari did not specify what Baroshky allegedly did to break the law and CPJ was unable to determine who filed the lawsuit.

-Zebari did not specify what Baroshky allegedly did to break the law.
 According to CPJ’s review of Baroshky’s Facebook page, he posted just once in the period between his release and his rearrest, when he wrote: “Just like other arrests, this arrest was no doubt made because they are afraid of the freedom-loving, rights-wanting people of Badinan and they tried to silence Badinan’s dissent.”
 Badinan is another name for Duhok and adjacent areas where the Kurdish Badini dialect is spoken.